abahmanem/near-node-setup-shardnet/challenge-7/README.md

   <br/><br/>

  The chart will update continously as new data are injected in the database.
- You can also add filter to the online chart
+ We can also add filter to the online chart.

+  ## Thoughts on STAKE_DISTRIBUTION_DECENTRALIZATION chart

     This chart shows that one of the trilema that the POS blockchain tries to solve is broken:Decentralization.